-Carina works with Pivotal Act to connect thousands of essential workers with child care providers via free app
+Carina works with VMware Tanzu Act to connect thousands of essential workers with child care providers via free app

 The COVID-19 pandemic has devastated communities, with people everywhere just starting to understand the wider impact on economies and the well-being of different social groups.
 What’s become clear as part of the response is there’s no one-size-fits-all approach to caring for diverse communities.
 This is particularly evident when looking at the challenges facing care providers, many of whom still find themselves in a desperate situation.

 This is where organizations such as Carina play a vital role.
 A technology nonprofit based in Seattle, Carina helps drive positive social change with solutions for care professionals and families and individuals that need home care and child care.
 This includes matching verified, licensed care providers with the people who need them, including parents of young children, seniors, and adults and children with physical and developmental disabilities.

 Nidhi Mirani, Executive Director at Carina, says that the care sector faced long-term challenges before COVID-19 struck.
 “A lot of these day care providers are just one- or two-person teams and don’t have access to marketing or non-word-of-mouth referral services.
 They are a critical part of how care is delivered in communities but don’t have the same visibility as other small businesses or service providers.”

 It’s also tough for parents long familiar with how hard it can be to find safe, affordable child care even in the best of times.
 Parents with the resources can hire an agency to find a nearby child care provider or open daycare.
 But for many families that’s not an option, so they can spend countless hours tracking down and meeting with potential daycares.

 “Perhaps you could post online.
 You could ask around.
 But there wasn't really an efficient, safe way to do this at very low or no cost,” says Mirani.